VAWA MEI STAFF

 Sarah is a Research Associate that provides evaluation expertise, training and technical assistance to the VAWA MEI.
 She brings over a decade of research and evaluation experience, ranging from survey questionnaire and instrument development, evaluation and analytic work plan design, data analysis and interpretation, and development of project reports and papers.
 In her time outside of work, Sarah likes to garden, eat really good food, and play with her kids.

-Tam supports the VAWA MEI team in all of its work, from providing basic phone and email support to assisting with the design, drafting and dissemination of reports.
+Tam supports VAWA MEI in all of its work, from fielding and distributing grantee calls, to maintaining the team’s Constant Contact grantee email database, to designing and sending campaigns to those grantees, to keeping the VAWA MEI website up to date.
+She also provides basic staff, spending and budgeting support.
 Before joining the team, Tam worked at community colleges in Connecticut and in newspaper newsrooms in that state as well as in New Hampshire, Maine and Massachusetts.

-Alexa is a Research Assistant with VAWA MEI.
+Alexa is a Policy Analyst with VAWA MEI.
 In this capacity, she provides technical assistance to discretionary and formula grantees, cleans and synthesizes data, and assists in the implementation of webinar training for grantees.
 Prior to joining the team, she was the manager of the Habitat for Humanity ReStore in Portland, Maine.
-In her spare time, Alexa likes to go antiquing and enjoys spending time with her wife Amy and their dog, Archie.
+In her spare time, Alexa likes to go antiquing and enjoys spending time with her wife Amy and their dogs, Archie and Fergus.

 Elisabeth is a Senior Policy Associate and the Project Director of the VAWA MEI.
 Elisabeth started her career in anti-violence work in Maine as a domestic violence hotline advocate, volunteer coordinator, and Sexual Assault Response Team (SART) coordinator.
 She returned to Maine after a decade in New York City, where she completed a Master’s in Public Health, focusing on health policy and management while leading public health projects in both private and public sectors.
 Elisabeth has a particular interest in research and evaluation of health care best practices for survivors of intimate partner violence.
+She also serves as a peer reviewer for the U.S. Department of Justice, Office of Justice Programs’ National Institute of Justice (NIJ) and Office on Violence Against Women (OVW) Violence Against Women Research & Evaluation Standing Review Panel.
 Elisabeth lives with her partner and toddler in Portland.
 When she’s not juggling nascent parenting, she hops into a port seat with the good people of Portland Community Rowing as much as possible.

 Viacheslav is a Research Analyst with VAWA MEI.
 In his role, Viacheslav provides technical assistance to discretionary and formula grantees, cleans and synthesizes data, and coordinates the creation of Summary Data Reports.
 Born in Ukraine, he moved to the United States in 2008.
 Prior to his position at VAWA MEI, Viacheslav worked in multiple international non-profit organizations including the United Nations and Equality Maine.
 Outside of work, Viacheslav enjoys cooking and spending time near the ocean.

 Tara is a Research Analyst with VAWA MEI.
 In her role, Tara manages and analyzes large data sets using her thorough understanding of statistical techniques and the use of statistical analysis software such as SPSS.
 She oversees data systems, quality assurance, and the development of various major deliverables.
-Tara has served as a research staff at VAWA MEI since 2014.
+Tara has served as a research staff at the Cutler Institute since 2014.
 Prior to this, she previously worked in the legal sector, which piqued her interest in public policy and the criminal justice system.